vitar/clrf/src/en/theory/10-intro.md

 ## 1. Why a framework for relationships is needed

 Relationships often evolve spontaneously: partners are guided by emotions, habits, and cultural expectations.
-This works up to a certain point but eventually leads to misunderstanding, conflicts, and a feeling of stagnation.
+This works up to a certain point, but eventually leads to misunderstanding, conflicts, and a feeling of stagnation.

 A framework is needed to bring structure and clarity.
 It helps to understand what conditions shape our lives, what needs stand behind our emotions and requests, and what functions of the couple and each of us can satisfy those needs.

-## 2. The problem of fantasy visions
+## 2. The problem with fantasy visions

 Without diagnostics, partners often build visions of the future in the form of fantasies.
 These pictures may be too personal and far from reality.
 Comparing such fantasies can cause disappointment or a sense of incompatibility, even though there is common potential underneath.